Wooper is something of a fan-favorite: and for good reason. She’s just so flippin’ adorable.

 Back in the first generation, the developers didn’t play too much with people’s expectations for type matchups – except for small moments like robbing Gyarados of the Dragon type.
 So, coming into Gold & Silver, players felt pretty secure in their understanding of how things worked.

 Then little Wooper comes strolling along.
 She’s kind of a dope, but she’s blue and inhabits a riverside area in the game.
 Seems like a pretty cut-and-dry “use Thunderbolt” situation, especially since you likely just caught a Mareep at that point.

 Gold & Silver gave us a lot of these curveballs – another notable example being Sudowoodo, the series’ first Rock-type that both wasn’t part-Ground and didn’t have any other obvious secondary type.
-So, at the time, a lot of players didn’t know that Electric-types had an even match-up against Rock-types.
+So, at the time, a lot of players didn’t internalize that Electric-types had an even match-up against pure Rock-types.

-The games would keep on playing increasingly-elaborate tricks like this up to this very day, sure.
+The games keep on playing increasingly-elaborate tricks like this up to this very day, sure.
 But as a monster that you could encounter by the second gym in the second set of games, just after players had their expectations set, Wooper feels like the series’ first real “gotcha” moment, and she’s all the more special for it.

 As a side-note, the games would keep leaning into this by giving Wooper and Quagsire a passive ability in the next generation that also made them immune to Water.
 That’s two situations where these monsters can switch in and eat an attack for free – or even recover from it.
 Fun stuff!

 Speaking of fun switcheroos, Wooper often gets pegged as being the Pokémon interpretation of the fun-to-say-out-loud axolotl.
 While axolotls are absolutely related, this isn’t perfectly on the mark; axolotls never outgrow the frills on their neck, and never leave the water where they’re born.